RedisLabs/redislabs-docs/content/platforms/faqs/_index.md

 RLEC PSP definitions are controlled with role-based access control (RBAC).
 A cluster role allowing the RLEC PSP is granted to the redis-enterprise-operator service account and allows that account to create pods with the PSP shown above.

+Note that the NET_RAW capability requirement in PSP has been removed as of release 5.4.6-1183.
+Note that the allowPrivilegeEscalation is set to 'false' by default as of release 5.4.6-1183.
+These changes better align the deployment with container and Kubernetes security best practices.

+{{% note% }}
+Removing NET_RAW blocks 'ping' from being used on the solution containers.
+{{% /note% }}

 {{% /expand%}}